 Minimum Referral Fees

-Amazon assigns a Minimum Referral Fee to most categories.
-If a category in which you sell has a minimum referral fee, you’ll pay the greater of the two fees (not both) based on your product’s selling price.
+Amazon assigns a minimum referral fee to most categories.
+If a category in which you sell has a minimum referral fee, you’ll pay the greater of the two fees based on your product’s selling price.

-Items in the fine art, grocery & gourmet, media, video games & accessories, and video game consoles do not have a referral fee minimum amount.
+Items in the gift cards, fine art, grocery & gourmet, media, video games & accessories, and video game consoles do not have a referral fee minimum amount.

-The following products sell in Amazon’s Home and Kitchen category.
-Products in this category incur a 15% Referral Fee or a 30-cent Minimum Referral Fee, whichever is higher.
+The following products are sold in Amazon’s Office Products category.
+Products in this category incur a 15% referral fee or a 30-cent minimum referral fee, whichever is higher.

 Here are the fees that sellers pay on two items with different selling prices.